Bradley R. Wilcox: LDS Church service

 He has served in multiple capacities within the LDS Church, including scout leader, bishop, member of the Sunday School General Board, and as president of the Chile Santiago East Mission from 2003 to 2006.
 In 2007, he was called as a counselor in the presidency of the BYU 4th Stake.
 Wilcox has often been a speaker at such Church Educational System programs as Especially for Youth, BYU Education Week, and the BYU Women's Conference.
-His devotional address at BYU, "His Grace is Sufficient", is one of the most viewed BYU Speeches of all time and has received millions of views across platforms." according to Deseret News.
+His devotional address at BYU, "His Grace is Sufficient", is one of the most viewed BYU speeches of all time and has received over 400,000 views on YouTube, according to Deseret News.
 On April 4, 2020, Wilcox was called as second counselor to Steven J. Lund in the LDS Church's Young Men general presidency.
 In April 2023, Wilcox was called as first counselor to Lund.
 In April 2025, it was announced that Wilcox would be released from the Young Men General Presidency, effective August 1, 2025.

 Controversial speech

 On February 6, 2022, Wilcox delivered a devotional speech for the youth in Alpine, Utah (which was recorded on Zoom and widely shared on social media), and was subsequently criticized for its racial implications in his efforts to describe a point on faith in God's timing.
 He issued an apology the next day.
 After subsequent discussions with several African-American friends, including Ahmad S. Corbitt, First Counselor in the Young Men General Presidency, Wilcox issued a second apology during a youth devotional the following Sunday.
 Reporter Jana Riess stated that Wilcox's speech and scornful tone revealed that he "felt disdainful toward women" and believed that "God is a racist", and that his subsequent "not-quite-apologies" did not go far enough.
-Videos have surfaced of at least two other instances of Wilcox making similar speeches downplaying the concerns of Latter-day Saints over the priesthood and temple ban against black members of the church.
+Videos have surfaced of at least two other instances of Wilcox making somewhat similar speeches related to the concerns of Latter-day Saints over the priesthood and temple ban against black members of the church.